 The best way to create an industry-specific resume is by reviewing current job ads and position descriptions.
 Look at the skills employers are looking for, and the language and terminology they use.
 Once you have identified the key skills/requirements then this will form the basis for preparing your new resume.

-It’s essential that you tailor your resume so that it clearly matches what the employer is looking for.
-You should include a Career Summary (Career Objective or Professional Profile) at the beginning of your resume to establish who you are, what you have to offer and what you’re looking for, and it must be tailored specifically to the position you are applying for.
+It’s essential that you customise your resume for every position, so that it clearly matches what the employer is looking for.
+You should include a Career Summary (or Professional Profile) at the beginning of your resume to establish who you are, what you have to offer and what you’re looking for, and it must be tailored specifically to the position you are applying for.

 The most important thing is to highlight your transferable skills that are relevant to the new job.
 When you change careers the focus should always be on your skills, rather than where you developed them.
 For example, if you’re moving from a retail customer service position to a call centre position, the focus needs to be on your customer service/sales skills, rather than on the product you sold.